JuM24/Pseudoscales_simulation/README.md

 - `7_simulate_pseudoscales.py`: defines the function to perform the pseudoscales simulation.
 The details of the arguments are provided in the script.
 - `8_1_run_simulation.py`: executes the function to reproduce the pseudoscales in the manuscript.
 The code runs `pseudo_scales()` (defined in the step above) 4x: (1) across-sampling for general polypharmacy, (2) across-sampling for anticholinergic polypharmacy, (3) within-sampling for general polypharmacy, and (4) within-sampling for anticholinergic polypharmacy.
 - `8_2_modelling.R`: executes the functions `combine_scales()`, `prepare_scales()`, and `outcome_effect_parallel()` for the four sets of simulated pseudoscales from the previous step.
 The functions have high RAM requirements due to the size of the data.
 The "core_number" argument for `outcome_effect_parallel` might need to be altered, depending on the machine that the code is being run on.
+- `9_analysis.R`: runs descriptive and inferential statistics on the models.